Coby Mayo: Major leagues

 On August 2, 2024, Mayo was promoted to the major leagues for the first time.
 His first MLB hit was a fifth-inning leadoff single to left field off DJ Herz to end a 0–for–16 slump in a 4-1 home win over the Washington Nationals twelve days later on August 14.
 He was optioned to the Tides the following day on August 15.
 On September 1, Mayo was recalled from the Tides after Ramón Urías was placed on the injured list.
 He made 17 appearances for the Orioles during his rookie campaign and batted .098 (4-for-41).

 Mayo was optioned to Triple-A Norfolk to begin the 2025 season.
 On June 27, 2025, Mayo hit his first career home run off of José Caballero of the Tampa Bay Rays.
+Mayo played in 85 games for the Orioles and batted .217 with 11 home runs, 28 RBIs, and 12 doubles.

 Personal life

 Mayo was a student at Marjory Stoneman Douglas High School during the Parkland high school shooting.